SATISFACTORY ACADEMIC PROGRESS

 - Transfer credit hours will be counted in both attempted and earned credit hours.

-CUMULATIVE PROGRESS: Students must, in addition to the above, meet the retention standards of CCMS as outlined in the current CCMS Student Handbook.
+CUMULATIVE PROGRESS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her degree requirements.
+Satisfactory progress is defined as passing all courses and earning a minimum 2.00 GPA each term at CCMS.
+Students must, in addition to the above, meet the retention standards of CCMS as outlined in the current CCMS Student Handbook.

 MAXIMUM ELIGIBILITY: Maximum eligibility is reviewed each semester.
 If a student has attempted enough hours to graduate, and has not graduated, a warning email will be sent to the student at their CCMS address, reminding them of maximum eligibility standards.
 Students who have attempted 150% of the required credit hours for their degree will become ineligible for financial aid.